akshita5458/Diabetes-Prediction/README.md

 2.Prepare Data

-Ensure you have the dataset Cardetails.csv containing car details.
+Ensure you have the dataset diabetes-diabetes.csv containing people having diabetes details.

 3.Run the Application